Walfred-MA/Ctyper/tools/Partition/README.md

 ```bash
 python matrixparition.py -i <Inputfile> -p <number of partitions>
 ```
 If you only have 16G RAM, you need to partition into two parts;
-If you only have 8G RAM, you need to partition into three parts; Then you can concatenate the genotyping output from different parts together.
+If you only have 8G RAM, you need to partition into three parts.
+Then you can concatenate the genotyping output from different parts together.